mark-watson/PythonAIBook/manuscript/Preface.md

 I live in Sedona Arizona.
 I have been fortunate to have visited close to one hundred ancient Native American Indian sites in the Verde Valley.
 I took the cover picture at one of these sites.

-This picture shows me and my wife Carol who helps me with book production"
+This picture shows me and my wife Carol who helps me with book production.

 {width: "30%"}
 ![Mark and Carol Watson](MarkandCarol.jpeg)